abdnimit1203/abdnimit1203/README.md

 <h4 align="left">🏎 Wheels World </h4>

-- **Description** : A Car Dealership website where people can buy cars.
-Just like an ecommerce site choose from brands , add to cart , go to cart then checkout with your price.
-There is a dark theme available for this website and its totally mobile friendly
+- **Description**: A Car Dealership website where people can buy cars.
+Just like an ecommerce site choose from brands, add to cart, go to cart then checkout with your price.
+There is a dark theme available for this website and it is totally mobile-friendly

 - **Technologies used** : <br>
     **Front end** : Reactjs , tailwind , DaisyUi, AOS <br>